U.S.-Canada Border Community's Culture Changes As Security Tightens

 "It's even been used to smuggle, because you can go in and out of the Haskell without checking in at either customs," says Scott Wheeler, standing outside the library.

-Last year, a Montreal man was sentenced to prison for stashing a backpack full of handguns in the library bathroom, for an accomplice to pick up and spirit into the U.S.
+Last year, a Montreal man was sentenced to prison for stashing a backpack full of handguns in the library bathroom, for an accomplice to take across the border.

 Moreover, Iranian families from Canada and the U.S., prevented from going back and forth by Trump's travel ban, had been using the library's reading room for emotional family reunions.
 A green and white Border Patrol vehicle now parks outside the library.

-Note: A previous version of this story incorrectly stated that a man was smuggling guns into the U.S. from Canada.
-The man was smuggling guns out of the U.S. and into Canada.